Keepnet – AI-powered human risk management platform logo

 2. Optimize Resource Allocation: By understanding the specific risk profile of unclassified systems, NASA can make informed decisions on where to invest in upgrades, training, and personnel to maximize security benefits.

-3. Enhance Collaboration Across Offices: An in-depth assessment facilitates improved communication between departments, supporting the development of a unified strategy for insider threat management across all NASA systems.
+3. Enhance Collaboration Across Offices: An thorough assessment facilitates improved communication between departments, supporting the development of a unified strategy for insider threat management across all NASA systems.

 Taking Action to Secure Unclassified Systems Against Insider Threats